-- (a) a detailed listing showing the unexpended balance of pooled trust funds held for each client, identifying each client for whom trust funds are held, and the date of the last transaction; - (b) recorded in that client's trust ledger for the fiscal year end listing; - (c) a detailed monthly bank reconciliation for each pooled trust account; - (d) a listing of balances of each SIBA identifying the client for whom each is held; - (e) a trust journal; and - (f) a listing of trust property received and delivered, and the undelivered portion of valuables held for each client. - (3) The listings and reconciliations described in subrule (2) shall be retained as records supporting the monthly trust reconciliation. - (4) The trust reconciliation required under subrule (1) shall be prepared and completed within 30 days after the end of the period to which it pertains. - (5) A firm shall ensure that a monthly reconciliation is prepared for each non-trust account showing: - (a) the amount of funds in the bank according to the firm's records; - (b) the amount of funds in the bank according to the bank's records; and - (c) a listing of reconciling items with supporting explanations and documentation as necessary. - (6) Completed monthly trust and non-trust reconciliations shall be reviewed, signed and dated by a member not more than 30 days after the end of the period to which it pertains.
+- (a) a detailed listing showing the unexpended balance of pooled trust funds held for each client, identifying each client for whom trust funds are held, and the date of the last transaction; - (b) the sum of all the individual client trust ledgers; - (c) a report showing all transfers of trust money between client trust ledgers; - (d) a trust bank statement issued by a financial institution; - (e) a trust journal; and - (f) a listing of trust property received and delivered, and the undelivered portion of valuables held for each client. - (3) The trust reconciliation required under subrule (1) shall be prepared and completed within 30 days after the end of the period to which it pertains. - (4) A firm shall ensure that a monthly reconciliation is prepared for each non-trust account showing: - (a) the amount of funds in the bank according to the firm's records; - (b) the amount of funds in the bank according to the bank's records; and - (c) a listing of reconciling items with supporting explanations and documentation as necessary. - (5) Completed monthly trust and non-trust reconciliations shall be reviewed, signed and dated by a member not more than 30 days after the end of the period to which it pertains.